 To learn more about build reports please refer to the Profiling manual.

-Creating an Android application bundle (.apk file) as well as the prerequisite setup is documented in the Android manual.
+Creating an Android application bundle (.apk file) is documented in the Android manual.

-Creating an iOS application bundle (.ipa file) as well as the prerequisite setup is documented in the iOS manual.
+Creating an iOS application bundle (.ipa file) is documented in the iOS manual.

-Creating an OSX application bundle (.app file) requires no specific setup, but optional platform specific configuration is done in the “game.project” project settings file.
+Creating an OSX application bundle (.app file) is documented in the macOS manual.

 Creating a Linux application bundle requires no specific setup and no optional platform specific configuration in the “game.project” project settings file.

-Creating a Windows application bundle (.exe file) requires no specific setup, but optional platform specific configuration is done in the “game.project” project settings file.
+Creating a Windows application bundle (.exe file) is documented in the Windows manual.

 Creating an HTML5 application bundle as well as optional setup is documented in the HTML5 manual.